Skip to the main content.

 • The smoke produced from the fire represents air, the fourth element.

 During a smudge plant leaves or stems are placed in the container and ignited (preferably with a wooden match).
 The flames are then gently blown out and the smoke, which heals the mind, heart and body, is wafted over the person, either by hand or with an eagle feather.
 The person being smudged pulls the smoke to them and gently inhales the smoke.
-The ashes traditionally are returned to mother earth by disposing them outside on bare soil - it is believed that the negative thoughts and feelings have been absorbed by the ashes.
+The ashes traditionally are returned to Mother Earth by disposing them outside on bare soil - it is believed that the negative thoughts and feelings have been absorbed by the ashes.
 A person can smudge themselves, or, someone can lead a smudge by holding the container and directing the smoke over others.

 Smudging is also used to clear negative energy from rooms and homes: